+It is forbidden to eat before fulfilling the mitzvah of lulav.
 It is customary to refrain from eating or drinking even the smallest quantities before performing this mitzvah.
-The Frierdiker Rebbe did not eat before shaking the lulav on the first day of Sukkos from when he was three years old.
+The Frierdiker Rebbe did not eat before shaking the lulav (on the first day of Sukkos) from when he was three years old.

-It is a hiddur to recite the blessing over the lulav in a sukkah.
+It is a hiddur to recite the blessing over the lulav in a Sukkah.
 The mitzvah should ideally be performed before going to shul for Shacharis.
-If it is raining, it would seem preferable to delay shaking the lulav-but only until chatzos (midday) (12:49 pm)-in the hope that the rain will cease and the mitzvah can be performed in a sukkah.33
+If it is raining, it would seem preferable to delay shaking the lulav-but only until chatzos (midday) (12:45 pm) -in the hope that the rain will cease and the mitzvah can be performed in a Sukkah.90

-According to popular rumor, the Rebbe suggested eating some mezonos following the shaking of the lulav, in order to recite leisheiv basukkah.34
+According to popular rumor, the Rebbe suggested eating some mezonos following the shaking of the lulav, in order to recite leishev basukkah.91